Crell/enum-comparison/rfc.md

 Enum Cases may not implement a full constructor.
 However, they may list parameters that will be auto-promoted to properties using constructor promotion.
 The visibility modifier is required.
 Cases may not implement properties other than promoted properties.

 An Enum Case that supports Associated Values is called an Associable Case.
 An Enum Case that does not have Associated Values is called a Unit Case.
-An Enumerated Type may consist of any combination of Associable and Unit Cases.
+An Enumerated Type may consist of any combination of Associable and Unit Cases, but no Primitive-Equivalent Cases.

 The Enum Type itself may not define associated values.
 Only a Case may do so.

 Associated values are always read-only, both internally to the class and externally.
 Therefore, making them public does not pose a risk of 3rd party code modifying them inadvertently.
 They may, however, have attributes associated with them like any other property.

+On an Associable Case enumeration, the `values()` method is not available and will throw a `TypeError`.
+Since Associable Cases are technically unbounded, the method has no logical sense.

 Use cases that would require more complete class functionality (arbitrary properties, custom constructors, mutable properties, etc.) should be implemented using traditional classes instead.